tarikbaki/kube8_aws_terraform_ansible/README.md

 ### Tech Stack
 Terraform, Ansible, Docker, cri-dockerd, kubeadm, Kubernetes, Ubuntu, AWS {VPC, EC2, NLB}

 This repo contain the all required automation code for setting up Kubernetes cluster using kubeadm in AWS cloud environment.
-I have tested all the scripts successfully on Ubuntu 18.04.

 #### Infrastructure Provisioning
 Terraform for all the infrastructure provisioning automation.